Unify multiple Azure Monitor Application Insights resources

 You are now ready to use applicationsScoping function in the cross-resource query:

 applicationsScoping | where timestamp > ago(12h) | where success == 'False' | parse SourceApp with * '(' applicationName ')' * | summarize count() by applicationName, bin(timestamp, 1h) | render timechart

+The query uses Application Insights schema, although the query is executed in the workspace since the applicationsScoping function returns the Application Insights data structure.
 The function alias returns the union of the requests from all the defined applications.
 The query then filters for failed requests and visualizes the trends by application.